iole-bolognesi/Encryption-and-I-O-Performance-in-HPC-Systems/README.md

 ## Description of contents
 The proof of concept and the testing of libraries are included in this branch.
 This section points to the exact folders and subfolders. <br>
-[Wiki Home](https://git.ecdf.ed.ac.uk/msc-24-25/s2759018/-/wikis/home): The Wiki homepage of the project. <br>
-[Proof-of-Concept](https://git.ecdf.ed.ac.uk/msc-24-25/s2759018/-/tree/main/poc?ref_type=heads): Implementation of AES in CBC mode using [Crypto++](https://github.com/weidai11/cryptopp) integrated with [ADIOS 2](https://adios2.readthedocs.io/en/v2.10.2/) <br>
+[Proof-of-Concept]([https://git.ecdf.ed.ac.uk/msc-24-25/s2759018/-/tree/main/poc?ref_type=heads](https://github.com/iole-bolognesi/Encryption-and-I-O-Performance-in-HPC-Systems/tree/main/poc)): Implementation of AES in CBC mode using [Crypto++](https://github.com/weidai11/cryptopp) integrated with [ADIOS 2](https://adios2.readthedocs.io/en/v2.10.2/) <br>
-[Testing of Libraries](https://git.ecdf.ed.ac.uk/msc-24-25/s2759018/-/tree/main/poc/test-libraries?ref_type=heads): Implementation of AES in CBC mode using different libraries <br>
+[Testing of Libraries]([https://git.ecdf.ed.ac.uk/msc-24-25/s2759018/-/tree/main/poc/test-libraries?ref_type=heads](https://github.com/iole-bolognesi/Encryption-and-I-O-Performance-in-HPC-Systems/tree/main/poc/test-libraries)): Implementation of AES in CBC mode using different libraries <br>

 ## Important Note on Dataset
 The experiments conducted and reported in the dissertation report cannot be replicated because the dataset used ([CPSea](https://www.kaggle.com/datasets/ziyiyang180104/cpsea)) was updated on 8 August 2025 and the previous version is not accessible anymore.
 Although we retain a copy of the dataset, it will not be shared entirely as the license does not provide clear instructions on the copyright of previous dataset versions.
 We are searching for a replacement dataset.
-In the meantime, in order to allow code runs, a minor section of the dataset used was pushed to this repository, in the [data](https://git.ecdf.ed.ac.uk/msc-24-25/s2759018/-/tree/main/data?ref_type=heads) folder. <br>
+In the meantime, in order to allow code runs, a minor section of the dataset used was pushed to this repository, in the [data]([https://git.ecdf.ed.ac.uk/msc-24-25/s2759018/-/tree/main/data?ref_type=heads](https://github.com/iole-bolognesi/Encryption-and-I-O-Performance-in-HPC-Systems/tree/main/data)) folder. <br>

 ## Ethics Assessment